gerstung-lab/SARS-CoV-2-Germany/README.md

-# Pango lineage information for German SARS-CoV-2 sequences
+# SARS-CoV-2 genomic surveillance in Germany

 This repository contains a join of the metadata and pango lineage tables of all German SARS-CoV-2 sequences published by the Robert-Koch-Institut on [Github](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland).